Table of Contents

 Origin and Life of Karni Mata

 Karni Mata is one of the Charani Sagatis, the goddesses of Charan traditions.
-Like other Sagatis, she was born into a Charan lineage, and was regarded as the defender of her realm.
-She was the seventh daughter of Meha Khidiya and her birth has been dated to around 1387 to 1388.
-At very early age, she revealed her divine nature through her influential charisma and miracles.
+Like other Sagatis, she was born into a Charan lineage and was regarded as the defender of her realm.
+She was the seventh daughter of Meha Khidiya and her birth has been dated from around 1387 to 1388.
+At a very early age, she revealed her divine nature through her influential charisma and miracles.

 Karni Mata was recognized for curing people of sickness, saving them from snakebites, and granting them a son.
 During her lifetime, she was a disciple of the goddess Avar, and became an influential leader among the Charans.
 It’s said that she owned large herds of oxen and horses, which helped her gain wealth and influence, and bring change and prosperity to the community.

 Karni Mata married and had children with Depal of the Rohadiya Vithu Charan lineage from the Satika village.
 He was considered to be an incarnation of the Hindu god Shiva.
 After her marriage, Karni Mata continued to perform many miracles.
 It’s believed that the goddess died near Dhineru Lake in Deshnok after “leaving her body”.

 Most depictions of Karni Mata portray her sitting in a yogic posture, carrying a trident in her left hand, and the head of the buffalo demon Mahishasur in her right.
 However, these depictions of her were derived from those of the goddess Durga who was represented killing the buffalo demon with her bare hands—and later using a trident as a weapon.